Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Introduction

-Another strategy attempts to develop efficient modelling tools to consider the planning of the transmission and generation infrastructure expansion in a coordinated manner. \citet{7752917} proposed a two-stage, three-level, min-max-min model for co-optimizing the expansion of the transmission system and renewable generation capacity to meet renewable targets while considering correlated uncertainty for renewable injections, as well as multiple security criteria and ensuring reasonable reserve in supply.
-In \citep{8945251}, the authors proposed a two-stage min-max-min robust optimisation problem considering the uncertainty of VRE production power and load demands to plan source, grid, and energy storage in a coordinated manner.
-The resulting three-level model is transformed into tractable bi-level programming through strong duality and the big-M method. \citet{ZHANG2020105944} proposed an innovative co-planning modelling assessment of wind farms, energy storage facilities and transmission network infrastructure, involving optimal transmission switching and unit commitment strategies to reduce transmission congestion and promote wind-generated energy consumption resulting in a mixed-integer programming (MIP) problem that can be solved using analytical target cascading method.
+Another strategy attempts to develop efficient modelling tools to consider the planning of the transmission and generation infrastructure expansion in a coordinated manner.
+For example, this coordinated modelling approach has been considered in \citep{7752917, 8945251, ZHANG2020105944}.
 For the modelling assessment proposed in this paper, we consider a decentralised planning strategy to ensure the representation of the reactive position (i.e., acting as price-takers) of GenCos.

+Therefore, this paper aims to study the influence of the transmission system operator (TSO)’s decisions in composition with existing renewables-driven policies, such as carbon taxes and VRE-associated incentives, on the generation mix while assuming the GenCos to behave as price-takers in perfect-competition market settings.
+It's important to emphasize that these three policies can be considered mechanisms of good governance, which has been shown to play a crucial role in ensuring the efficient management of natural resources \citep{tatar2024good}.
+Furthermore, this study concentrates on assessing the effectiveness of various policy combinations on the generation mix and social welfare in a decentralised energy market involving generation companies of different scales.
+To evaluate the impact of the aforementioned renewables-driven policies in the generation mix, applied both separately and together, we propose and utilise a bi-level optimisation model.